signalfx/signalfx-go-tracing/README.md

 ## Instrument a Go application

 Follow these steps to instrument target libraries with provided instrumentors.

 For more information about how to instrument a Go application, see the [examples](https://github.com/signalfx/tracing-examples/tree/master/signalfx-tracing/signalfx-go-tracing).

-1. Import `github.com/signalfx/signalfx-go-tracing` to your `go mod` or `dep` dependencies.
+1. Import `github.com/signalfx/signalfx-go-tracing` to your `go mod`.
 2. Import the instrumentor for the target library you want to instrument and replace utilities with their traced equivalents.

    Find an instrumentor for each supported target library in the [contrib](contrib) directory.
 Each instrumentor has an `example_test.go` file that demonstrates how to instrument a target library.
 Don't import examples directly in your application.
 3. Enable tracing globally with [tracing.Start()](https://godoc.org/github.com/signalfx/signalfx-go-tracing/tracing/#Start).
 This creates a tracer and registers it as the OpenTracing global tracer.

 ## Inject trace context in HTTP requests